 Establishing paternity is important to securing legal benefits and parental rights, as well as providing emotional benefits to a child.
 Both men and women can benefit from the results of a paternity test:

 Regardless of the complexity or nature of your case, Hendershot, Cannon, Martin & Hisey, P.C. has the experience and resources to find answers and the most positive resolution possible.
 Our family law team proudly serves clients throughout Houston, Sugar Land, and Galveston, and has technological resources to communicate with you effectively even if you are stationed in the military or work outside of Texas.
 Using Skype video conferencing capabilities, email, and other methods, we frequently assist active-duty service members with paternity proceedings and other pivotal matters.

-Call (713) 909-7323 today, or contact our firm with a short online form.
-We look forward to speaking with you in a confidential consultation.
+Call (713) 909-7323 today, or contact our firm using a short online form.
+We look forward to speaking with you during a confidential consultation.